ELITR/SLTev/README.md

 SLTev is an open-source tool for assessing the quality of spoken language translation (SLT) in a comprehensive way.
 Based on timestamped reference transcript and reference translation into a target language, SLTev reports the quality, delay and stability of a given SLT candidate output.

-SLTev can also evaluate the intermediate steps: the output of automatic speech recognition (ASR) and machine translation (MT).
+SLTev can also evaluate the intermediate steps alone: the output of automatic speech recognition (ASR) and machine translation (MT).

-## Requirements Modules
+## Requirements

 - python3.5 or higher
 - some pip-installed modules: